TarasKiricenko/Project-1/README.md

 <h2>Build:</h2>
 <li>Create a grid using "for loop" and add divs using JS through DOM.</li>
-<li>Give each "cell" (essentially, div) an id for allocation purposes, applying certain css classes at particular situation to each one, creating actual gameplay.</li>
+<li>Give each "cell" (essentially, div) an id for allocation purposes, applying certain css classes at particular situations to each one, creating actual gameplay.</li>
 <li>Create classes for game objects: aliens, player, bullet, explosion, collision etc.</li>
-<li>Develop functions, setting the raticular rules: collision detection, player position, bullet movement etc.</li>
+<li>Develop functions, setting the particular rules: collision detection, player position, bullet movement etc.</li>
 <br>
 (for more detailed examples see "sample code")